List of Maroon 5 band members

-Member list of Maroon 5, an American pop rock band from Los Angeles, California.
-The group originally formed in 1994 as Kara's Flowers with a line-up of Adam Levine, Jesse Carmichael, Mickey Madden and Ryan Dusick.
+Maroon 5 is an American pop rock band from Los Angeles, California.
+The group originally formed in 1994 as Kara's Flowers with a line-up of Adam Levine (vocals, guitar), Jesse Carmichael (guitar, keyboards), Mickey Madden (bass) and Ryan Dusick (drums).
+The band currently consists of Levine (a constant member) and Carmichael (who took a hiatus between 2012 and 2014), alongside lead guitarist James Valentine (since 2001), drummer Matt Flynn (since 2006), keyboardist PJ Morton (since 2012) and bassist Sam Farrar (since 2017).

+History

 In 2001, guitarist James Valentine joined and the band changed the name to Maroon 5.

-In 2006, Dusick departed the band and was replaced by Matt Flynn, originally a touring member from 2004 to 2006.
+In 2006, Ryan Dusick departed the band and was replaced by Matt Flynn, originally a touring member from 2004 to 2006.

 In 2010, PJ Morton auditioned to be a touring keyboardist and backing vocalist of Maroon 5 and joined the band.
 Morton became an official member when he filled-in for Jesse Carmichael (who took a temporary break from performing with the group to focus on his studies) from 2012 to 2014 and as Carmichael returned to the band in 2014.
-In 2016, multi-instrumentalist Sam Farrar, who had been touring with the band since 2012, was announced as an official member.
-Since then, Maroon 5 was formally a seven-piece band until the departure of bassist Mickey Madden.
+In 2017, multi-instrumentalist Sam Farrar, who had been touring with the band since 2012, was announced as an official member.
+Bassist Mickey Madden left the band in 2020, at which point Farrar shifted to bass.